dailystory/docs/articles/emails/designer.md

 </tr>
 </table>

+When selected, some widgets will replace the Widget Menu with options specific to that widget.

-The Text Section widget is used for adding any text content to an email.
+#### Text Section widget

 When selected on the Design Canvas, the Text Section widget opens a rich text editor in place of the Widget Menu: